ryan-a-davis365/RDFitness/TESTING.md

   3. Edge

 * I then used the devtools to simulate different screen sizes/devices from 320 px up to 4000px in width.
-* In addition to this, I also tested them on the devices i own like an iPhone and an iPad.
+* I also tested them on the devices i own like an iPhone and an iPad.
+* I provided some friends and family with the link to my webpage for testing to see if they came across any issues.

 ### ***Bugs and Fixes:***